azvbb/NTI-R8-DockerProjects/README.md

 2. **Expected Output**:
    You will find two `.txt` files named after the hostnames (container IDs) of `container_1` and `container_2`.
 These files are created in the shared `demo_volume`, making data accessible across containers.

-This explanation makes it easy for users to understand how to verify that the setup is working c